Skip to main content

 note

-• The total number of systems.
+• The total number of accounts

 note

-This widget is jumpable: when you click on it, a new dashboard opens, letting you explore more details on accounts grouped by matching status, type, or usage pattern.
+This widget is jumpable: when you click it, a new dashboard opens, letting you explore more details on accounts grouped by matching status, type, or usage pattern.

 The next widgets show the percentage and total number of: